NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

      - **SecurityGroup**: Ensure inbound ports 22, 3000 and 9090 are open.
      - **SubnetType**: Choose `public` or `private`. `Public` will allocated a public IP address to the EC2 instance.
      - **Subnet**: Specify a subnet that will have connectivity to all the FSxN file systems you plan to monitor over TCP port 433.
-     - **InstanceAmiId**: Select a Red Hat based Linux distrubution (e.g. AWS Linux).
-The default is the latest AWS Linux 2 distribution.
+     - **InstanceAmiId**: Specify the Amazon Linux 2 AMI ID for the EC2 instance.
+The default is the latest version.
      - **FSxEndPoint**: Specify the management endpoint IP address of your FSx file system.
      - **SecretName**: Specify the AWS Secrets Manager secret name containing the password for the `fsxadmin` user.